FilipeMCruz/sensae-console/docs/README.md

 - **Device Records Frontend**: Frontend that allows the data admin to add, change and see information about a specific device;
 - **Device Records Master Backend**: Backend that stores device data (records) and notifies slaves about changes to this data;
 - **Device Records Slave Backend**: Backend that changes the data that goes trough him by adding specific device information;
+- **Device Validator Backend**: Container that verifies if the data that goes trough him is valid, (e.g. gps data does not point to the sea, temperature isn't 500 ºC);
 - **Device Records Database**: Database that records information about each device;
 - **Message Broker**: Container responsible for routing messages/events sent by the containers;
+- **Data Processor Frontend**: Frontend that allows the data admin to add, change and see information about a device transformation;
-- **LGT 92 GPS Sensor Processor**: Container responsible for transforming the received data (LGT 92 GPS Sensor Data) into something that the system understands (GPS Sensor Data);
+- **Data Processor Slave Backend**: Container responsible for transforming the received data into something that the system understands;
+- **Data Processor Master Backend**: Container responsible for notifying slaves that new data transformation are available;
+- **Data Processor Database**: Database that records information about how each device type can be transformed;
-- **LGT 92 GPS Sensor Gateway**: Container responsible for receiving data (LGT 92 GPS Sensor Data) from the outside and propagate it in the system;
+- **Data Gateway**: Container responsible for proxying sensor data requests to the assigned **Data Processor Slave**;
+- **Simple Auth Backend**: Container responsible for validating user credentials;
-- **Data Relayer**: Container responsible for proxying sensor data requests to the assigned Sensor Gateway.
+- **Simple Auth Frontend**: Container responsible for requesting user credentials and provide access to the application;
+- **UI Aggregator**: Container responsible for loading other frontend.

 ### Process View - Container Level